Zackptg5/Wireguard-Pi-Hole-DNSCrypt-Proxy-VPN-Server/README.md

     * What they're set to is fine for a default install - but not if you have internal ips set (such as digitalocean)
     * Run `hostname -I` to see your ip addresses. ipv4 is the first one in all cases I've seen, ip6 is often last and that's how I have them set.
 Change if needed:
       * Change the number (or 'NF') in the 'print' part of the variable to the number that the address is (for example, change to 4 if it's the 4th entry listed).
 Note that 'NF' means last entry
-  * initipaddr/initipaddr6 - ipv4/6 internal address you want to use for wireguard
+  * intip/intip6 - ipv4/6 internal address you want to use for wireguard
   * sshport - ssh port
   * wgport - wireguard port
-  * cfrport - cloudflared port (optional)
-  * uport - unbound port (optional)
-  * dppport - dnscrypt-proxy port (optional)
+  * dnsport - dnscrypt-proxy port (optional)
-  * searx - install searx (optional)
-  * custdomain - name of custom domain you want redirected to main pihole landing page (optional)
-* Can change the unbound config (pi-hole.conf) how you want, don't change anything related to ips and ports though
 * Can change dnscrypt-proxy.toml how you want, don't change listen_addresses
   * I recommend you change the servers and anonymized relays to the fastest for your location
   * Alternatively, comment out 'server_names' and replace the anon routes with: `{ server_name='*', via=['anon-relay-1', 'anon-relay-2'] }` setting the anon relays to whichever you like (closest to your location would be most optimal)